Truck Anatomy Explained: Key Parts and Functions of a Heavy Truck

 Innovation has only happened when people truly understand the function and purpose of something, enabling them to build on it and make it better.
 From the wheel to the cart to the horse carriage to the motor vehicles that we are familiar with today, we have been able to push the boundaries because we truly understand what they are and how they work.

-Trucks come in different sizes, ranging from vans and pick-ups to the heavy commercial ones that we will be discussing today.
-While each truck is built differently, according to their manufacturer and the purpose of the vehicle, these machines generally share common features.
-They all have: a chassis, a cab, a body, axles, suspensions, tyres, an engine and a drivetrain.
+Trucks come in different sizes, truck parts and functions, ranging from vans and pick-ups to the heavy commercial ones that we will be discussing today.
+While each truck is built differently, according to its manufacturer and the purpose of the vehicle, these machines generally share common features in terms of the truck anatomy.
+They all have heavy truck components such as a chassis, a cab, a body, axles, suspensions, tyres, an engine and a drivetrain.

 The chassis is the structural skeleton of the truck and it is the part that the rest of the truck is laid on.
 It consists of two parallel beams and many crossmembers.
 It supports the axles, engine, cab, fuel tank and the batteries (if any) of the truck.